decentraland/old-documentation/_posts/development-guide/2018-01-09-external-3d-models.md

     <img src="/images/media/materials_new_material.png" alt="New default basic material" width="400"/>

-   > TIp: If you're using Blender and are on the _Blender Render_ tab, it creates a basic material by default, which is supported by Decentraland.
+   > Tip: If you're using Blender and are on the _Blender Render_ tab, it creates a basic material by default, which is supported by Decentraland.

 4. Open the _Textures_ settings and create a new texture, importing the same image file that the original material used.